wso2-attic/esb-connectors/planyo/planyo-connector/planyo-connector-1.0.0/README.txt

  - UBUNTU 13.04
  - WSO2 ESB 4.8.1

-Note:
-	Set up a new Planyo account and follow the steps in https://www.planyo.com/api.php to obtain the API key.

 Steps to follow in setting integration test.

  1. Download ESB 4.8.1 from official website.

  2. Deploy relevant patches, if applicable.

+ 3. Set up a new Planyo account by following the wizard in https://www.planyo.com/login/signup.php url.
- 3. Follow the steps in https://www.planyo.com/api.php to obtain the API key.
+	Then, follow the steps in https://www.planyo.com/api.php to obtain the API key.

  4. Follow the below mentioned steps for adding valid certificate to access Planyo API over https.